 How to apply

-Temperament Testing for new dog/handler teams will be held at a later date.
+Temperament Testing for new dog/handler teams will be held later in 2015.
 Before you apply, click here and review qualities of an "A+ Therapy Dog."
 If you and your dog would like to be part of our program, complete the volunteer application or call Cynthia Brooks, Program Administrator at 630-527-7335 for more information.
-Applicants will be added to an email list providing occasional updates to schedules and other information pertinent to Temperament Testing.
 Applicants must fill out an on-line application and be prescreened prior to getting a Temperament Testing appointment.
-We are unable to accommodate walk-ins for testing.

 There's science to back us up, but the bottom line is our patients feel better when our dogs are in the neighborhood.
 Thinking less about their illness also means less anxiety, pain, blood pressure and loneliness.
 Our teams also attend community events and visit schools in the community.